The Law That Governed Your Taxes for 65 Years Just Changed

 The new Act fixes this with one clean concept: Tax Year.

-Tax Year 2026-27 means: income earned from April 2026 to March 2027, filed and assessed in the same Tax Year 2026-27.
-One year.
-One label.
-No more confusion about which year you are paying tax for.
+Tax Year 2026-27 means income earned from April 2026 to March 2027, filed and assessed in Tax Year 2026-27.
+The income year and the assessment year are the same label.
+One year, one name.

 What Stayed Exactly the Same

-- Old regime deductions: Section 80C (₹1.5L), 80D (health insurance), HRA, home loan interest — all continue to exist, just with renumbered sections.
+• Old regime deductions: Section 80C (₹1.5L), 80D (health insurance), HRA, home loan interest: all continue to exist with renumbered sections.

 Five Real Changes That Affect You